 At this moment, there are an estimated 176,000 people in British Columbia who do not have a family doctor but wish they did.
 The challenge of finding someone to look after your health on a regular basis is more than frustrating, it can also affect your health.

 For most people, contact with the health system is through a primary care physician where they receive care for most of their everyday health needs.
 Primary care is typically provided by family doctors in BC.
 That’s just fine, unless you do not have one.
-And that’s where A GP for Me
+And that’s where A GP for Me comes in.

 This program is a province-wide initiative to strengthen the primary care system and focus on ensuring patients who want a family doctor can find one.
 A GP for Me is a collaborative program of the BC Ministry of Health and Doctors of BC (formerly BC Medical Association).
 Its focus is to strengthen the primary care system and making sure patients who want a family doctor can find one, along with expanding the capacity of the primary care system.

 A GP for Me was tested with great success in three communities: Cowichan Valley, Prince George and White Rock-South Surrey.
 The program succeeded in finding primary care providers for about 9,400 people who did not previously have care.
 The program is now being offered across British Columbia.

 At the community level, A GP for Me is being implemented by Divisions of Family Practice (DoFP), community-based not-for-profit groups of family physicians working together to achieve common health care goals.
 There are individual local organizations in each of Powell River, Sunshine Coast and Sea-to-Sky.

 One role for the DoFPs is to identify where the gaps exist in their community’s primary care including the number of people looking for doctors.
 They will then follow up with a community plan to improve local capacity and methods for finding doctors for patients who are looking for one.